awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-github.md

 + Choose one of these links to download the sample AWS CloudFormation template file for creating a pipeline: [YAML](samples/codepipeline-github-events-yaml.zip) \| [JSON](samples/codepipeline-github-events-json.zip)

   Unzip the file and place it on your local computer\.
++ The sample templates in the bullet above are configured to use a GitHub secret token with this dynamic reference to the stored token in AWS Secrets Manager: `{{resolve:secretsmanager:MyGitHubSecret:SecretString:token}}`\.
+You must create a GitHub token and store it in Secrets Manager in order to use the dynamic reference in the template for your `OAuthToken` and `SecretToken` fields\.
 + Download the [SampleApp\_Linux\.zip](samples/SampleApp_Linux.zip)\.
 + The GitHub repository and branch you want to use for your source\.
 + A personal access key for your GitHub repository\.
 This is used to provide an OAuth token for connection to your repository\.